mflowgen/mflowgen/README.md

 Key features and design philosophies:

-- **Process and technology independence** -- Process technology libraries and variables are abstracted and separated from physical design scripts.
+- **Process and technology independence** -- Process technology libraries and variables can be abstracted and separated from physical design scripts.
 Specifically, a single node called the ASIC design kit (ADK) captures this material in one place for better maintainability and access control.